defeo/class-cost/technical-annex.md

-we now have new and efficient isogeny-based digital signature schemes, such as CSI-FiSh and SQISign, as well as advanced cryptosystems including threshold signatures and Verifiable Delay Functions.
+we now have new and efficient isogeny-based digital signature schemes, such as CSI-FiSh and SQISign, as well as advanced cryptosystems including threshold signatures and Verifiable Delay Functions.[^1]

+[^1:] This paragraph seems to suggest that SQISign or VDFs are based on CSIDH, which is wrong.

 Conversely, these newer and more complicated cryptosystems require a more sophisticated security analysis,